SharePoint/sp-dev-docs/docs/spfx/office-addins-create.md

 ## Using Office JavaScript SDK (Office.js) in the web part code

 Before you can use the Office JavaScript SDK in your code, you'll need to include correct types for the solution.
-You can do this by including `@types/office-js` package from the npm to your solution with following command:
+You can install latest types by adding `@types/office-js` package from the npm to your solution with following command:

 ```shell
 npm install @types/office-js